Policy Effective Date: December 31, 2014

 - The alleged misconduct does not involve Sexual Assault or Sexual Coercion.

 XX.
-Student Rights to an Attorney paid for by MHEC
+Student Right to Access to an Attorney paid for by MHEC

 - The Policy permits a current or former student who makes a complaint or responds to a complaint on which a formal Title IX investigation is initiated, and who was enrolled as a student at the institution at the time of the incident that is the basis of the complaint, to access counsel paid for by the Maryland Higher Education Commission (MHEC), unless the student knowingly and voluntarily chooses not to have counsel, and provides that in accordance with the Code of Maryland Regulations (COMAR) 13B.09.01;